-Because of the diverse habitat with springs, creeks, boulders, trees, grasses, and mountains there
+Because of the diverse habitat with springs, creeks, boulders, trees, grasses, and mountains there is

-deer and whitetail deer country with lots of blue quail, mourning dove, and Rio Grande turkey,
+mule deer and whitetail deer country with lots of blue quail, mourning dove, and Rio Grande turkey,

 making this a hunter’s paradise.
 There are also smaller animal and bird species found here like